Best practices for a cold weather oil change

 Assembling the right system

-The ideal scenario is to change engine oil when it is near operating temperature, viscous enough to remove contaminants so they don’t inflict further damage to engine parts.
+The ideal scenario for a cold weather oil change is to change the engine oil when it is near operating temperature, viscous enough to remove contaminants so they don’t inflict further damage to engine parts.
 However, handling hot oil can be dangerous and difficult, making the right facilities, tools and equipment critical to doing the job effectively and safely.

 “If you know you’re going to be changing oil in the winter, you really need to have quick disconnects on your oil pans.
 It’s really helpful to have those to close the loop with the crankcase,” Sage said.
 “Some drain into buckets because they have a mindset of ‘That’s the way granddad did it, and that’s how we’re going to do it.’
 A Sage Oil Vac system eliminates the need to deal with buckets and helps get the job done at optimal temperatures, even when they’re far from optimal outside.”